-- 1 when a number allocation that has been in use is cancelled by the assignee, or is recovered or replaced by the allocator, then that number shall be placed in quarantine; - 2 while a number is in quarantine, it can not be re-allocated to anyone but the previous assignee; - 3 an assignee may waive its right to have a number quarantined, though the allocating body should carefully weigh the risks of early re-use, before deciding to take advantage of this; - 4 the normal quarantine period shall be one year20; - 5 ComReg may override any of the above Conventions where it deems that the needs of the National Numbering Scheme require this.
+- 1 when a number allocation that has been in use is cancelled by the assignee, or is recovered or replaced by the allocator, then that number shall be placed in quarantine; - 2 while a number is in quarantine, it can not be re-allocated to anyone but the previous assignee; - an assignee may waive its right to have a number quarantined, though the allocating body should carefully weigh the risks of early re-use, before deciding to take advantage of this; - 4 the normal quarantine period shall be one year25; - 5 ComReg may override any of the above Conventions where it deems that the needs of the National Numbering Scheme require this.

-20 Mobile number portability may be one exception to this.
+25 Mobile number portability may be one exception to this.

-12. Use of Numbers and alpha-numeric characters
+Use of Numbers and alpha-numeric characters

-12.1 Standards for alpha-numeric keypads
+Standards for alpha-numeric keypads

-- 1 The Irish numbering scheme shall use the decimal character set 0-9 for all number allocations; - 2 however, letters may appear alongside numbers on terminal apparatus, which could support the use of more memorable and user-friendly 'numbers'.
+- The Irish numbering scheme shall use the decimal character set 0-9 for all number allocations; - however, letters may appear alongside numbers on terminal apparatus, which could support the use of more memorable and user-friendly 'numbers'.
 ComReg wishes to facilitate the consistency of correspondence between numbers and letters for such purposes;

-Figure 1: 12-button keypad arrangement showing alphanumeric relationships

-- 3 nevertheless, ComReg will accept applications for and make allocations (or reservations) using only numeric (decimal) characters.
-The correspondence between letters and numbers will be treated by ComReg as only an aid to making numbers more memorable; - 4 as the common use of such alphanumeric characters will only be helpful to users if uniformly applied, ComReg strongly recommends use of a standardised set based on ITU-T Recommendation E.161 Option A. Figure 1 above shows the preferred correspondence of alpha characters to numerics on individual buttons.
+Figure 2: 12-button keypad arrangement showing alphanumeric relationships as the common use of such alphanumeric characters will only be helpful to users if uniformly applied, ComReg strongly recommends use of a standardised set based on ITU-T Recommendation E.161 Option A. Figure 2 above shows the preferred correspondence of alpha characters to numerics on individual buttons.
 Use of other alphanumeric relationships may result in misdialling from existing equipment, particularly when using letters O, Q and Z.